 Whether you are looking for a new and tasty side dish or you are trying to get your family to eat healthier, it's the perfect time to try a traditional Turkish recipe for bulgur pilaf with vegetables.
 It is an easy and delicious way to get all the nutritional benefits of bulgur wheat, as well as tomatoes and peppers while enjoying the flavors from Turkey.
 Bulgur pilaf with vegetables is the perfect side dish to go with grilled meats and chicken, or just about any time you might eat rice.

-If you've never tried bulgur wheat, don't worry--it's more familiar than you think.
+If you've never tried bulgur wheat, don't worry—it's more familiar than you think.
 This dish most resembles Spanish rice, but with a heartier, nuttier flavor.
-Like many Turkish dishes, it is made with very economical ingredients that are easy to find.
-You may already have most of them on hand.
-You can find bulgur in most supermarkets in the ethnic foods, Latin or organic food sections.
-You can also buy it online and at any Middle Eastern or Greek grocery.
+Like many Turkish dishes, it is made with very economical ingredients that are easy to find; you may actually already have most of them on hand.
+You can find bulgur in most supermarkets in the rice, ethnic foods, Latin, or organic food sections, as well as online and at any Middle Eastern or Greek groceries.

 - 2 tablespoons butter or margarine

 - 2 tablespoons vegetable or olive oil

 - 1 medium onion (grated and drained well)

 - 1/2 teaspoon black pepper

 - 2 tablespoons tomato paste

 - 2 teaspoons sugar

 - Garnish: fresh or grilled pepper, chopped tomato, and fresh Italian parsley